rafaelrinaldi/pesticide.js/README.md

 pesticide.js
 ============

+Happy to announce that `pesticide.js` is now officially part of the original [Pesticide](http://pesticide.io) project!
+Since I'm now member of the oficial project, I will no longer be maintaining this though the repository will remain alive.

+Cheers :beers:

+## Info

 This is an attempt to reproduce the same sort of behavior of [Pesticide](http://pesticide.io) but as a bookmarklet instead.

 ## Usage